Palm Springs, CA - Amtrak Station (PSN)

 - Track Ownership: Union Pacific Railroad

-Amtrak added Palm Springs to the Sunset Limited/Texas Eagle schedule in June 1997.
+Amtrak began serving Palm Springs via the Sunset Limited/Texas Eagle on June 3, 1997.
 The station, located about eight miles north of downtown, was built by the city two years later and consists of a shelter whose design echoes the colors and forms of the nearby desert.
 Attractive native vegetation surrounds it, adding a soft texture that contrasts with the structure’s bold forms.

 Palm Springs has had a number of stations over the years located in various quadrants of the metropolitan area.
 In the late 1930s, Southern Pacific built a handsome Spanish Colonial Revival style building in West Palm Springs.
 With a red tiled roof and large arched windows, at one time it welcomed daily trains carrying Hollywood stars, sun worshippers and residents.
 Known as “America’s Winter Playground,” Palm Springs is famous for its average 354 days of sun per year.
 Trains of the railroads’ golden era that stopped in Palm Springs included the Golden State, Super Chief and City of Los Angeles.